Why Temperature Controlled Medication Storage is Essential

 The rigorous regulatory requirements specialty pharma manufacturers must follow may be more complex for specialty drugs because any kind of temperature excursion could result in a harmful modification of a biologic’s structure or even a possible degradation.
 This not only affects the efficacy of the products, but more importantly, temperature changes could also seriously affect the prescribed patient therapy and safety.

-The requirements for biologics include stringent temperature control and continuous monitoring strategies that must be in place from the time the biologics manufactured until they are distributed, whether within the pharmacy itself, or when shipped direct to a patient or physician.
+The requirements for biologics include stringent temperature control and continuous monitoring strategies that must be in place from the time the biologics are manufactured until they are distributed, whether within the pharmacy itself, or when shipped direct to a patient or physician.

-As an example, consider what a pharmaceutical manufacturer must do to ensure proper temperature control in a shipment from its manufacturing facility through to its distribution chain with many chain of custody handoffs to a pharmacy.
+As an example, consider what a pharmaceutical manufacturer must do to ensure proper temperature control in a shipment from its manufacturing facility through to its distribution chain with many chains of custody handoffs to a pharmacy.
 All licensed pharmacy personnel must be aware of the potential environmental challenges and shipping conditions of the product—and prepare the product properly—as it’s shipped via multiple in-transit transfers and hand-offs across different geographies and temperature zones.
 Excessive temperature variations or loss of control during the shipping cycle could significantly affect the quality of the product and its efficacy.